Alejando/gatsby-plugin-salesloft-tracker/data/jobs/full-stack-web-developer.md

   - Speak Fluent English (business and technical)
   - Willing to be relocated or live in Guadalajara.
   - Willing to travel to US (California).
 US Visa desirable.
-job_referral_bonus: 1000
+job_referral_bonus:
 ---
-We are looking for a talented professional to join our team as SENIOR FULL-STACK WEB DEVELOPER based in Guadalajara.
+We are looking for a talented professional to join our team as SR. FULL-STACK WEB DEVELOPER based in Guadalajara.
 In a fast startup environment like this, you will collaborate with the customers to build awesome apps, by getting and transforming their requirements into apps where frontend and backend code is required.